Thursday, December 22, 2011

 The back is difficult to read but here's what I can decipher:

-"Dear Lena, Received your kind letter and was glad to hear from you [then something about a "building" and a "barn"].
+"Dear Lena, Received your kind letter and was glad to hear from you.
+We are threw building are red barn. (sic).
 We are all well and I hope the same of your Folks.
 With a merry Christmas and a happy new year, Mrs. Falk Falk" I had to look up Minonk on the web to discover that it was a farming community but if I hadn't, the occasional RR number in the address portion and this mention of a barn would have been dead giveaways.

 The next one was also addressed to Miss Lena Falk, was postmarked December 31, 1910, and contained a lengthy, mostly-illegible, pencil-written note on the back.
 The addressor obviously wasn't trying to create something for posterity: